Assyrian NetworkAssyrian Network

 Who Are Assyrians?

-Assyrians are an ethnic group indigenous to the Middle East, with their ancestral homeland located in parts of modern-day Iraq, Iran, Turkey, and Syria.
-They are the direct descendants of the ancient Assyrians and Mesopotamians, whose history in the region spans over 6,700 years.
+Assyrians are an indigenous ethnic group of the Middle East, with ancestral homelands across modern-day Iraq, Iran, Turkey, and Syria.
+They are the direct descendants of the ancient Assyrians and Mesopotamians, with a continuous presence in the region spanning over 6,700 years.
+Assyrians speak Assyrian Neo-Aramaic - a direct descendant of the language spoken by Jesus Christ - and are predominantly Christian, belonging to ancient apostolic churches including the Assyrian Church of the East, the Chaldean Catholic Church, and the Syriac Orthodox Church.

 6,700+